ecmwf-ifs/ifs-arpege-coding-standards/suites/sections/documentation.rst

 - Step-by-step instructions for common operational tasks.
 - Troubleshooting guides for common issues.
-- Contact information for 2nd line support - link to oncall page.
+- Contact information for 2nd line support - link to on-call page.

 For analysts (2nd line)
 ~~~~~~~~~~~~~~~~~~~~~~~